top of page

 --Yung Pueblo, The Way Forward

 Lying on an old gym floor in Baltimore, I listened intently to the instructions and carried them out with all the focus that I could muster.
-Over and again, I moved according to what the new instructor said to do, barely paying attention to the mild discomfort in my neck and lower back.
+Again and again, I moved according to what the new instructor said to do, barely paying attention to the mild discomfort in my neck and lower back.
 It was the fourth day of my very first Feldenkrais Method training segment, and the first day with this instructor.

 As she moved slowly towards me, I felt a heightened state of anticipation, not used to being singled out amongst the 40 or so peers in the room.
 I froze as she turned off her microphone and leaned over me, checked my nametag and said, “So, Mary, you work very hard, don’t you?”